 The everlasting symbol of luck, prosperity and wealth, choosing to invest in gold – especially rare gold – has always shown to be a shrewd move thanks to its easy liquidity and high value.
-As one the most sought-after precious metals in the world, demand has long outstripped supply, meaning it’s always been hot property.
-But what actually makes up gold itself?
-What are the physical properties which help keep gold so investable?
+As one of the most sought-after precious metals in the world, demand has long outstripped supply, meaning it’s always been hot property.
+But what actually makes up gold itself What are the physical properties which help keep gold so investable

 Gold is extremely ductile and malleable which makes it highly versatile.
 It’s a heavy metal with a density of 19.3 g cm-3.
 In fact, just one single gram of gold can be flattened out into a thin sheet of gold which covers an area of one metre – that’s around just 230 atoms thick.
 It is actually so soft that even a small item such as a coin is enough to scratch a pure piece of gold.

 The temperature you need to melt gold is 1,948 degrees Fahrenheit, which is an incredible 1,065 centigrade.
 In order to strengthen the gold for practical uses, other alloy metals such as zinc, silver and copper are added whilst the gold is being melted.
 Gold boils at 5,173 degrees Fahrenheit (2,856 Centigrade).